Next Steps: Adult Education Center

 The Teaching and Learning Center has a library of books on instructional technology, education, and personal growth.
 The center also has a large collection of web-based resources on many pedagogical areas, classroom management, and learning and teaching activities.

 Workshops are offered in a wide range of areas including computers, audio visual equipment, online and hybrid instruction, pedagogy, and classroom management.
 Brown bag lunch seminars will be held covering a variety of topics.

 Each person learns in a unique way, and the Learning Commons offers a comfortable atmosphere and services to facilitate learning regardless of learning style.
 This is a place where you can study in a quiet room, engage in the dynamics of a study group, research and write your papers or develop spreadsheets, work with a tutor, or take advantage of computer assisted instructional software and other study resources.

 Free for all students currently enrolled at the UNM-Valencia Campus, services include the following:

 - Peer and professional tutoring (group and individual)

 - Study areas to work alone or in groups

 - Study guides and handouts

 The Learning Commons is student focused and attempts to accommodate all student needs.
-The Learning Commons encompasses both a Mathematics Center and a Writing Center, in addition to other types of tutoring.
+The Learning Commons encompasses a Mathematics Center, a STEM Center, and a Writing Center, in addition to other types of tutoring.
 In addition to regular services, the Learning Commons attempts to find a tutor or schedule a study group for a particular class at students’ requests.
 The Learning Commons is open Monday through Friday, with evening hours Monday through Thursday.
-Call 505.925.8900 to schedule an appointment.
+Call 505.925.8907 to schedule an appointment.